 What is elemental sulfur vs sulfate?

 Elemental sulfur requires microbial oxidation to convert into sulfate form before it can be utilized by plants, while sulfate-based fertilizers provide sulfur in the immediately available sulfate form.
-Sulfate-based forms are more readily available to the crop, but also prone to leaching in high rainfall environments, unless available in gradual release forms.
-The choice between the two often depends on factors such as soil conditions, crop requirements, and application timing preferences.
+Sulfate-based forms, like Ammonium Sulfate (AMS) and Sulfate of Potash (SOP) are more readily available to the crop, but also prone to leaching in high rainfall environments.
+Polyhalite (sold as Polysulphate) is also sulfate-based, but since its natural mineral composition dissolves more slowly, making it immediately available in a gradual release form, releasing over the season.
+The choice between forms often depends on factors such as soil conditions, crop requirements, and application timing preferences and agronomic goals.

 Why is Polysulphate (polyhalite) considered a superior form of sulfur?